arduino/Arduino/README.md

 -  And like us at [Facebook](https://www.facebook.com/official.arduino)

 ## Bug reports and technical discussions

+-  *Before submitting your issue* please check if your issue is related to the **old Arduino IDE** (this repository) or the **new Arduino IDE**.
+If your issue is related to the new Arduino IDE, please report it at [this link](https://github.com/arduino/Arduino-ide/issues).

 -  To report a *bug* in the software or to request *a simple enhancement* go to [Github Issues](https://github.com/arduino/Arduino/issues)